onejeuu/sc-file/docs/source/faq.rst

 Q: What determines which output formats are supported?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Closest practical standard format with matching semantics.
+Output format must be able to represent same semantic kind of data as the source.

+Support also has to justify its maintenance cost.
+Each format should serve a distinct purpose rather than duplicate another without a meaningful benefit.

-Conversions between different kinds of content are left to specialized tools, which can continue from decoded data.
+Conversions between different kinds of content are left to other specialized tools.

 ----------------------------------------